-What does "normalization" mean?
-It means the immediate and complete alignment of the South to the North.
-In practical terms, it means the accelerated socialization of the South or, in the words of Jean Lacouture of the Nouvel Observateur, the "nord-malization" of the South (a play on words in French, which could be rendered by "normalization through northernization") - the imposition of the harsh regime of the North on the South.
-28 This regime seemed all the harsher to the southerners, including the peasants, as the population of the South had been used to a life of greater material comfort - thanks to a generous natural environment and especially to long years of massive American aid - and had enjoyed some measure of freedom conceded by the various rulers of the South who, in spite of their inclination towards dictatorship, had to reckon with public opinion in the West, especially in the United States, the source of their support and, hence, of their survival.
+or, in the words of Jean Lacouture of the Nouvel Observateur, the nord-malization" of the South (a play on words in French, which could be rendered by normalization through "northernization") - the imposition of the harsh regime of the North on the South.28 This regime seemed all the harsher to the southerners, including the peasants, as the population of the South had been used to a life of greater material comfort thanks to a generous natural environment and especially to long years of massive American aid - and had enjoyed some measure of freedom conceded by the various rulers of the South who, in spite of their inclination towards dictatorship, had to reckon with public opinion in the West, especially in the United States, the source of their support and hence, of their survival.

-"Normalization" translated into rigid control of the movement of people and goods not only between one province and another, but also between one district and another; the banning of all private economic activity, and the taking over of all trade - big, medium, and small -

-by the state and their turning over to the state trading agencies the notorious quoc doanh (pronounced kwok zoan); and the suppression of the two currencies (one for the North and one for the South) system.
+"Normalization" translated into rigid control of the movement of people and goods not only between one province and another, but also between one district and another; the banning of all private economic activity, and the taking over of all trade - big, medium, and small by the state and their turning over to the state trading agencies the notorious quoc doanh (pronounced kwok zoan); and the suppression of the two currencies (one for the North and one for the South) system.
 One of the side aims of the suppression of all private economic enterprise, formally declared on 28 March 1978, was to accelerate the movement towards the "new economic zones" by forcing those who no longer had any means of livelihood - some four million people - to move to those zones to do "productive" work.
 Another was to destroy the economic power of the Chinese.
-In agriculture, it was decided that all the forces of the country would be concentrated for "a great leap forward", two-thirds of the land would become collectivized and 90 per cent of the peasants would be working in collective farms.
+In agriculture, it was decided that all the forces of the country would be concentrated for "a great leap forward", two-thirds of the land would become collectivized and 90 percent of the peasants would be working in collective farms.

 To ensure the success of "normalization", the southern cadres - former members of the SVNLF - were discarded because they were considered lukewarm or unreliable, and large numbers of cadres from the North were brought in to replace them.
-Thus 25,000 cadres were imported from the North to run "everything from government bureaucracies to telephone and bus companies".
-Worse still, at the village level, all the command posts were taken over by the northern cadres.
+Thus 25,000 cadres were imported from the North to run everything from government bureaucracies to telephone and bus companies".29 Worse still, at the village level, all the command posts were taken over by the northern cadres.
 These cadres soon became notorious for their arrogance, their hustling, their corruption, and above all, their incompetence.
-This was to accelerate and deepen the degradation of the situation in the South and compound the problems facing the country's leadership.
+This was to accelerate and deepen the degradation of the situation in the South and compound the problem facing the country's leadership.